Joshakeats/Uruz/README.md

 User Intent Interface: A Symphony of Perception and Control
 Challenge: To achieve intuitive, high-fidelity control of the prosthesis without requiring invasive direct neural interfaces, while fostering a deeply integrated user experience.

-What makes it different: The Cyberlimb's user interface is designed to supplant the need for direct neural interfaces by orchestrating a "symphony of input."
+What makes it different: The Uruz's user interface is designed to supplant the need for direct neural interfaces by orchestrating a "symphony of input."
 This non-invasive system harmonizes data from various sources:

 AI Prediction: Leveraging the distributed AI's ability to learn user intent, predict movements, and perform "motion capture cleanup" on input signals, synthesizing and smoothing commands in real-time.
 Audiotactile Feedback: Utilizing the unique audiotactile synesthesia of the sonic skin, providing rich perceptual input that guides user action.